 Over time, natural diamonds and lab diamonds, may become a bit duller in appearance but that would be due to accumulation of dirt or when the diamond’s setting is dirty or oily.
 A thorough professional clean and polish will restore both diamonds and the settings to their original shine.

 #4 Lab grown diamonds are less shinier than mined diamonds

 Again, this is completely false.
-Growing diamonds in a controlled environment is basically recreating the natural process.
+Growing diamonds in a controlled environment is basically recreating the process of diamond’s growth under the ground.
 The analogy is similar to that of a test tube baby.
 Even though conceived with scientific efforts, the baby born is no less than one conceived naturally!

 Lab grown diamonds bear the same properties like naturally mined diamonds.
 The shine of a diamond depends on the refractive index and how it is cut.
 Both lab grown and earth diamonds have a refractive index of 2.42.
 Thus, the question of lab grown diamonds being less shiny makes no sense.